Ben Freeth

-Benjamin Freeth, MBE (born c.
-1971) is a white Zimbabwean farmer and human rights activist from the district of Chegutu in Mashonaland West Province, Zimbabwe.
-Together with his father-in-law, Mike Campbell, he rose to international prominence after 2008 for suing the regime of Zimbabwean President Robert Mugabe for violating rule of law and human rights in Zimbabwe.
+Benjamin Freeth, MBE (born 23 August 1971) is a White Zimbabwean farmer and human rights activist from the district of Chegutu in Mashonaland West Province, Zimbabwe.
+Together with his father-in-law, Mike Campbell, he rose to international prominence after 2008 for suing the regime of Zimbabwean President Robert Mugabe for violating the rule of law and human rights in Zimbabwe.
 Freeth and Campbell's lawsuit against the Mugabe regime—the case of Mike Campbell (Pvt) Ltd and Others v Republic of Zimbabwe—was chronicled in the award-winning 2009 documentary film Mugabe and the White African.

 Background

 Freeth was born in Sittingbourne, England, United Kingdom, the son of a British military family.
-After the independence of Zimbabwe in 1980, the family relocated to the country where Freeth's father had been hired by the Zimbabwean government to set up a new staff training college for the newly established national army.
-Freeth attended Aiglon College and went on to study at the Royal Agricultural College in Gloucestershire, England.
-He then returned to Zimbabwe and married Laura Campbell, the daughter of White African farmer Mike Campbell and his wife Angela.
+After the independence of the Republic of Zimbabwe in 1980, the family relocated to the country where Freeth's father had been hired by the Zimbabwean government to set up a new staff training college for the newly established national army.
+Freeth attended Aiglon College and went on to study at the Royal Agricultural College in Gloucestershire, England, UK.
+He then returned to Zimbabwe and married Laura Campbell, the daughter of Rhodesian farmer Mike Campbell and his wife Angela.
 The Freeths built a house on the Campbells' 30000 acre Mount Carmel estate in Chegutu and Freeth eventually became an official with the Commercial Farmers' Union.
 The couple have three children.

-During the early-1970s, Campbell, a South African Army captain, was involved in the Rhodesian Bush War that pitted Rhodesia's White minority government against Black nationalist guerrillas.
+During the early 1970s, Campbell, a South African Army captain, was involved in the Rhodesian Bush War that pitted Rhodesia's white minority government against Black nationalist guerrillas.
 He moved to Mount Carmel farm in 1974.
 He added a neighbouring plot of land in 1980, following Zimbabwean independence.
 As well as farming, Campbell set up an extensive nature reserve on the property, replete with giraffes, impala and other indigenous animals.
 He also created the Biri River Safari Lodge, which became a popular tourist attraction.

-Campbell purchased Mount Carmel from himself after independence (the full title was vested in 1999, when the Zimbabwean government declared no interest in the land).
+Campbell purchased Mount Carmel from himself after independence (the full title was vested in 1999 when the Zimbabwean government declared no interest in the land).
 Together, Freeth and Mike Campbell managed the farm's operations and employed a sizeable number of local farm labourers while Laura oversaw a linen factory on the estate which employed many of the farm workers' wives.

 The Mount Carmel estate was described as a model employer.
-By the late-1990s, it had become the largest mango producer in Zimbabwe.
+By the late 1990s, it had become the largest mango producer in Zimbabwe.
 It also produced maize, tobacco and sunflowers and sustained the livelihoods of more than 500 local Zimbabwean people.
-In 1999, ownership of the farm was transferred into a family company by a "certificate of no interest" from the Mugabe government.
+In 1999, ownership of the farm was transferred to a family company by a "certificate of no interest" from the Mugabe government.
 Every farm bought after independence in 1980 had to be offered to the government first for possible land redistribution and then deeds were stamped "No Government Interest" if the government did not wish to purchase it.